wennycooper/wsProject/README.md

 # wsProject

-This is a websocket example, including a websocket server and a websocket client.
+This is a webrtc + websocket video call example.

 # Features
-* wsServer.js: a websocket server in nodejs
+* wsServer.js: a websocket server runnung on nodejs
-* wsClient.html: a websocket client
+* wsClient.html: a websocket client + webrtc client

 I've put a public wsServer on "ws://ec2-54-148-62-73.us-west-2.compute.amazonaws.com:1337"